For ParentsMarch 2, 20265 min read

 3. Good effort, bad results

-Your kid studies.
-You see them at the desk, putting in time.
-But the grades don't match the effort.
-This usually means their study methods aren't working — they're re-reading notes, highlighting, and cramming the night before.
-It feels productive but doesn't stick.
+Your kid studies, but the grades don't match the effort.
+This usually means their study methods aren't working — they're re-reading notes and cramming the night before.
+They don't need to work harder.
+They need to work differently.

 4. One subject is dragging everything down

 A student who's strong in most classes but tanking one subject is a classic tutoring candidate.
-The gap is specific enough that targeted help can close it quickly.
+Don't wait for it to "click."
+Math builds on itself.
+So does science.

 5. They say "I'm just not good at [subject]"